Climate change in Scotland: Impacts on people

+Health

+The United Kingdom, along with Scotland, has experienced a significant increase in severe heat waves.
+Increasingly intense and prolonged heat periods can have dire health consequences.
+Extreme heat has already caused the death of people who would not have died without these weather events, especially in cities.
+Current knowledge regarding the exact number of heat-related deaths and hospital admissions for Scotland is very limited.
+It is estimated that there are 70 estimated heat-related deaths per year in Scotland.
+It is also assumed that impacts in southern Scotland may be similar to those observed in northern England.
+The number of deaths from heat are expected to rise in Scotland and the rest of the UK too.

 Economic impacts

 Agriculture

 In some cases, Scottish agriculture may experience a positive change as summers will be warmer and drier.
 A higher yields and the possibility of new crops being able to grow in Scotland.
 However, soil quality would lower with heat and soil moisture stress.
 The availability of fresh water could cause problems for livestock.
-Heat stress With warmer and wetter conditions, livestock could face new diseases such as West Nile virus and outbreaks of bluetongue or parasites could increase.
+Heat stress with warmer and wetter conditions, livestock could face new diseases such as West Nile virus and outbreaks of bluetongue or parasites could increase.